 The advantage of automatic campaigns is how they mine for new terms.
 They allow your products to leverage terms used by previously undiscovered customer segments, high-performing terms used by competitors, and long-tail research terms you might overlook.
 And because bids can be set and optimized at a per-product level, you can eliminate the challenge of fine tuning specific bids for dozens of different terms.

-Manual campaigns involve bidding on specific keywords.
+Manual campaigns involve bidding on specific keywords and provide more control over which searches your Walmart ads appear in.
 You choose the keywords and max bids and assign one of three match types:

 - Exact Match: The shopper searches the keyword or phrase exactly as written.

 - Phrase Match: The keyword or phrase is contained in the search, but the search may include additional leading or trailing words.

 - Broad Match: All words in the keyword or phrase appear in the query, but may be in any order and include additional words.

 Manual bidding requires more input upfront in exchange for transparency and full control over your campaign, allowing you to leverage your unique knowledge of your product and customers and develop a sophisticated paid search strategy tailored to your marketing goals.
 For example, if your goal is to build brand awareness, a manual campaign focusing on broad match keywords may be the best strategy.

 Manual Sponsored Product ads come with the trade-off of appearing in fewer places on Walmart.com.
 These ads appear only on the search results page, alongside organic results, and do not appear in Walmart Sponsored Products Carousels or Buy Box Banners.